kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 Check that the /var/run/kanidm-unixd/sock is 777, and that non-root readers can see it with ls or other tools.

+Ensure that /var/run/kanidm-unixd/task_sock is 700, and that it is owned by the kanidm unixd process user.

 ### Check you can access the kanidm server